 Apply To Be an RA

-Every year, the Department of Residence Life searches for Resident Assistant applicants who will be positive, passionate, and enthusiastic leaders in the residence hall communities at Franklin College.
-We anticipate employing 30 Resident Assistants across campus each academic year.
+Every year, the office of residence life searches for resident assistant (RA) applicants who will be positive, passionate, and enthusiastic leaders in the residence hall communities at Franklin College.
+We anticipate employing 30 resident assistants across campus each academic year.
 Your responsibilities will be diverse and demanding, and will require a lot of time and commitment.
-As a Resident Assistant, you will be asked to:
+As a resident assistant, you will be asked to:

 - Be available and present when the residence halls are open